judus/rocket-engine/readme.md

 ```javascript
 rocket.particleSystem().createEffect('explosion', x, y);
 ```
-_(...ahem, that's all I can say about it for now, I don't remember the details)_
+_(...ahem, that's all I can say about it for now, I don't remember the details or what 'explosion' refers to)_

 > Rocket Engine: Powered by effort, duct tape, and 53 bits of hope.
 > _(ChatGPT, loyal unbiased assistant)_